Adrian Pang

-Adrian Pang Yeow Soon (born 8 January 1966) is a Singaporean actor, host, and contracted artiste under FLY Entertainment and prominently a full-time Mediacorp artiste from 1990 to 2010.
-He first came to prominence in Singaporean television by acting in English-language and Chinese-language television dramas produced by MediaCorp and SPH MediaWorks in the 1990s.
-Since then, he has diversified into hosting and theatre production.
+Adrian Pang Yeow Soon (born 8 January 1966) is a Singaporean actor, host, and contracted artiste under FLY Entertainment.
+A full-time Mediacorp artiste from 1990 to 2010, Pang first came to prominence in the Singapore television scene with his performances in both English-language and Chinese-language television dramas produced by MediaCorp and SPH MediaWorks in the 1990s.
+Since then, he has taken roles in hosting and theatre production.
 More recently, he had a small role in the Hollywood cybercrime movie Blackhat (2015), starring Chris Hemsworth and Wang Leehom.

-Early life and career
+Early life

 Pang was born in Malacca, Malaysia, but emigrated to Singapore shortly after with his family.
 He was educated at Anglo-Chinese School and Anglo-Chinese Junior College.
 Although he graduated with a law degree from Keele University in Britain, he did not practice, he trained at the ARTTS International in Bubwith instead.
 He worked for a number of years in British theatre and television before returning to Singapore.
 While he was based in Britain, he would occasionally return to Singapore for stage work where he first caught the eye of Singaporeans when he starred in the Singaporean comedy film Forever Fever (1998).